Find answers to frequently asked questions about financial aid at Saint Louis University.

 Yes.
 To be considered for aid, the FAFSA must be completed each year.

-Another advantage is the service the Internal Revenue provides called Data Retrieval.
-When filing the FAFSA, students may select the Data Retrieval option to provide the answers from the federal tax return.
+Another advantage is the service the Internal Revenue Service provides called the Direct Data Exchange.
+When filing the FAFSA, students will be asked to use the Direct Data Exchange to provide the answers from the federal tax return.
 This will both automatically draw the appropriate tax information into the FAFSA populating the fields with the correct corresponding data and cut down on potential corrections, verifications and award adjustments.

 |If you play to apply for financial aid for ...||Use information from ...||Submit the FAFSA as early as ...||Preferred time frame to file is ...||SLU will begin to award aid on or after ...|